Jerami Grant Bio: Career & Net Worth

 Grant was traded to the Denver Nuggets on July 8, 2019, for a 2020 first-round pick.

-The athlete scored a career-high 29 points in a 115–98 win over the Detroit Pistons on February 25, 2020.
+Playing for the Nuggets, he scored a then career-high 29 points in a 115–98 win over the Detroit Pistons on February 25, 2020.

 However, Grant struggled against LeBron James and Anthony Davis in the Western Conference Finals, as the Nuggets were defeated in five games by the Los Angeles Lakers.